hundredrabbits/thebook/north_pacific_logbook.md

 Weeks later, we decided to expand on the logbook.
 I added recipes, as well as a list of cooking tips and pantry essentials.
 I also expanded on specific logs, adding stories of previous trips.

+The book is titled Busy Doing Nothing, as a tribute to our favorite Ergo Proxy episode of the same name.
+The episode is a metaphor for Taoism, on living in harmony with what comes.
+The crew of a boat are stranded for many days after the wind dies, and all aboard react differently to this event.
+Vincent and Pino do things without effort, are open to, but unburdened by experience.
+Vincent is aware they are in a precarious situation, but remains stoic while being frugal with resources.
+In contrast, Re-L complains about everything, she is unable to "just be".
+She is annoyed, and wants Vincent to work at solving their problem, but he cannot summon wind.
+Re-L continues to dress up, and to apply makeup, even while in a near-death situation.
+Eventually, she lets go, and learns to live in the now.
+Busy Doing Nothing' is about living mindfully in the present, and on being okay with infinite waits and repetition.

 The writing in this book is not meant to be discouraging, or intentionally harrowing, it is an honest account of a very difficult, but necessary journey.
 When we made the choice to leave port in 2016, we knew we'd have to sail back home through the North Pacific Ocean, it was the only way to bring Pino back home.

 \newpage